jdrumgoole/quick-start-python-and-mongodb/ep004-PyMongo-Update.md

 allows us to handle both situations in a single `update` statement.

-There is a lot more to [update](https://docs.mongodb.com/manual/reference/method/db.collection.update/) and will return to `update` later in the series.
+There is a lot more to [update](https://docs.mongodb.com/manual/reference/method/db.collection.update/) and I will return to `update` later in the series.
 For now just remember that `update` is generally used for mutating existing documents using a range of [update operators](https://docs.mongodb.com/manual/reference/operator/update/#id1).